isakbm/gitgraph.nvim/DUAL_PANE.md

 # GitGraph Dual-Pane Mode

 GitGraph dual-pane mode provides a split-screen interface for viewing Git commit graphs with synchronized scrolling.
+The dual-pane mode opens in a new tab to avoid conflicts with existing buffers.

 ## Features